 The elephant spines can’t support the weight of people and carrying us around on their backs all day can lead to permanent spinal injuries.
 This would have a similar effect of wearing a 50-pound backpack for nine hours a day, every day.
 Imagine the long-term damage that might come from that.
 Doesn’t sound really good, does it?

-Additionally, the implications from carrying a howdah chair on their backs to make you feel more comfortable are even worse.
+Additionally, the implications of carrying a howdah chair on their backs to make you feel more comfortable are even worse.
 This chair rubs on their back and causes blisters that can very easily cause an infection, especially when performing longer treks.

 Just like humans, elephants are living creatures.
 They like to socialize with their own kind and have families and friends.
-Unfortunately, they cannot have any of that in most tourist venue.
+Unfortunately, they cannot have any of that in most tourist venues.
 They spend most of their lives chained and without interacting with other elephants.

 5. The living conditions